Length: Isaiah 7 is 25 verses long.

 It must be kept in mind that each of the chapters in the book of Isaiah were prophecies written at different times in Isaiah's life.
 Just as the vague prophecy of the virgin born son in Isaiah 7 is later given more detail to Isaiah in Isaiah 8 and 9; so too does Isaiah 7 serve as fulfillment of an earlier prophecy in Isaiah 5.

 The point being the prophet Isaiah showed great faith in recording the prophecies as he was given them by God - even when partial, vague and not clearly discernible immediately.
-Isaiah cared for nothing but God's approval, and faithfully recorded what was revealed.
+Prophecies at the time they were revealed were not prophecies when uttered, but only proved prophetic once the event transpired.
+Prophecies prior to fulfillment are mixed messages, unclear often and seemingly unlikely.
+Isaiah cared for nothing but God's approval and faithfully recorded what was revealed.
 His faith, thus, was rewarded with the future fulfillment of his prophecies, as given by God.

-God is faithful, and proved such to Isaiah as a prophet is only as good as the prophecies fulfilled.
+God is faithful and proved as much to Isaiah.
+A prophet is only as good as the prophecies fulfilled.
 God's prediction in verses 24-25 paint a bleak picture for the land of Judah.

 " 24 People will come there with bows and arrows because all the land will be briars and thorns.
 25 And as for all the hills which used to be cultivated with the hoe, you will not go there for fear of briars and thorns; but they will become a place for pasturing oxen and for sheep to trample."